qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 * Right-click on the :guilabel:`buildings` layer in the :guilabel:`Layers` panel;
 * Select :menuselection:`Export --> Save Features As...` in the menu that appears.
-  You will be shown the :guilabel:`Save vector layer as...` dialog;
+  You will be shown the :guilabel:`Save Vector Layer as...` dialog;
 * Click on the :guilabel:`Browse` button next to the :guilabel:`File name` field;
 * Navigate to :file:`exercise_data/` and specify the name of the new layer as :guilabel:`buildings_reprojected.shp`;